 According to our ESG Policy, we have established an ESG Committee under our Board, which is led by Mr. Wang Qinsong, our chairman and chief executive officer and Ms. Yu Liying, our executive director and vice president.
-Our ESG Committee is responsible for overseeing and guiding our Company's ESG initiatives.
+Our Board is ultimately responsible for all ESG issues of our Company.
+Our ESG Committee is responsible for overseeing and guiding our Company's ESG initiatives and will report to our Board on such matters periodically.
 Set forth below are the principal duties and responsibilities of our ESG Committee:

-keeping abreast of the latest ESG-related laws and regulations, including the applicable sections of the Listing Rules, keeping the Board informed of any changes in such laws and regulations and updating our ESG Policy in accordance with the latest regulatory updates;

-- identifying our Group's key stakeholders based on our business operations and understanding such stakeholders' influences and dependence with respect to ESG matters: - assessing ESG-related risks on a regular basis according to the applicable laws, regulations and policies, especially risks in relation to climate change, to ensure we fulfill our responsibilities with respect to ESG matters; - monitoring the effectiveness and ensuring the implementation of our ESG Policy; and - reporting to our management on an annual basis on the implementation of our ESG Policy and preparing the ESG report.
+- keeping abreast of the latest ESG-related laws and regulations, including the applicable sections of the Listing Rules, keeping the Board informed of any changes in such laws and regulations and updating our ESG Policy in accordance with the latest regulatory updates; - identifying our Group's key stakeholders based on our business operations and understanding such stakeholders' influences and dependence with respect to ESG matters; - assessing ESG-related risks on a regular basis according to the applicable laws, regulations and policies, especially risks in relation to climate change, to ensure we fulfill our responsibilities with respect to ESG matters; - monitoring the effectiveness and ensuring the implementation of our ESG Policy; and - reporting to our management on an annual basis on the implementation of our ESG Policy and preparing the ESG report.